Cyber Comp

 How do students participate in Cyber Comp?

-The competition window for the first round of Cyber Comp 2024 will be open for 2 weeks from June 10th, 2024.
-Each student can attempt the competition for a 45-minute window anytime within that two week period.
-Students will only be able to participate once after their clock starts.
+The competition window for the first round of Cyber Comp 2025 will be open for 2 weeks from June 9th, 2025.

 When do students and teacher get their results?

 Teachers can view their students' results in their teacher dashboard in the week after Grok Cyber Comp finishes.
 Students will be able to view their Grok Cyber Comp results in the week after Grok Cyber Comp is completed.
-Schools will also receive a report outlining aggregated results for their school, with suggestions to improve their school's overall cyber security awareness.
+After the competition closes and certificates are issued, you can request a school report detailing your school’s results.

 What happens after the Cyber Comp is over?